rkt/rkt/Documentation/using-rkt-with-systemd.md

 If the pod uses a stage1 image with systemd v231 (or greater), then the pod will be seen active form the host when systemd inside stage1 will reach default target.
 Instead, before it was marked as active as soon as it started.
 In this way it is possible to easily set up dependencies between pods and host services.
-Moreover, using [`SdNotify()`](https://github.com/coreos/go-systemd/blob/master/daemon/sdnotify.go) in the application it is possible to make the pod marked as ready when all the apps or a particular one is ready.
+Moreover, using [`SdNotify()`][sdnotify-go] in the application it is possible to make the pod marked as ready when all the apps or a particular one is ready.
-For more information check [systemd services unit](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) documentation.
+For more information check [systemd services unit][systemd-unit] documentation.
-Below there is a simple example of an app using the systemd notification mechanism via [go-systemd](https://github.com/coreos/go-systemd) binding library.
+Below there is a simple example of an app using the systemd notification mechanism via [go-systemd][go-systemd] binding library.

 ```go
 package main